 The Zagreb train station (Glavni Kododvor) is a throwback to the days when Zagreb was a stop on the Orient Express.
 There's a grandeur to the train station--especially on the outside.
 The building is a real classic, rising proudly 2km south of the city's historic core.

-When you leave the station a series of shady parks extends to the centre; it's a pleasant and relaxed walk.
+When you leave the station a series of shady parks extends to the centre.
+Known as the Green Horseshoe, it's a pleasant and relaxed walk.

 The interior of the station is cavernous with endlessly high ceilings and enormous halls but the effect is slightly gloomy after the majestic facade.
 Note that there are stairs to get to the tracks.
 There may be escalators in the future but not yet.

 There are two separate sets of ticket counters in the train station: the international section and the local section.
 At the international counters, the staff speak English.
 At the ticket counters for domestic trains, you take your chances.

 The tourist information desk is open long hours (6am-10pm daily) and the staff speaks English.
 There are flyers from local hostels and budget hotels and the staff will help you book accommodation.
 The information desk is not the place to get train information.

 There are two ATMs in the train station and a currency exchange counter in the international section that has reasonable, if not outstanding, currency exchange rates.
 It's wise to get your kuna before hitting town.